MHolmesURI/Capstone-DSP-577/README_Info.md

 Research into the customer trust in companies that have ingredient transparency.

 How to reproduce:
 To reproduce, download data from primary data link and unzip.
-Once unzipped, upload data directly to notebook.
+Once unzipped, upload data directly to notebook labeled Capstone_Project_Primary_Data.ipynb.

 Primary Data
 https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews